StrongMind/culture/recruit/ux-engineer.md

 # UI/UX Designer Pizza Exercise

-At Strongmind, we believe that a strong user experience drives successful products.
+At StrongMind, we believe that a strong user experience drives successful products.
 We focus on user stories to keep our users at the heart of our design process.
 Your task is to simulate a UI/UX workflow by designing the front end of a pizza management application.

 ## Instructions: